This Mushroom Chestnut Stuffing is one of my favourite stuffing recipes ever. Such a great mix of flavours and textures, always a hit!

 To others - Newfoundlanders, for the most part - it doesn’t matter if it’s in the roast or served on top of fries*, it’s made with bread crumbs - actual crumbs, not cubes/shreds/etc, and it’s “dressing”.

-While I have a dressing recipe elsewhere on the blog - my Gluten-Free Cod Cheeks and Dressing recipe - I consider this “stuffing”.
+While I have a dressing recipe elsewhere on my other blog - my Gluten-Free Cod Cheeks and Dressing recipe - I consider *this* recipe to be “stuffing”.